Alexis-Georganopoulos/Python-Compiler/README.md

 # Python Compiler for the Thymio Robot

-This compiler generates bytecode to be executed on the Thymio II robot.
+This compiler generates bytecode to be executed on the Thymio robot.
 It takes in python source code (`.py`), generates an AST (Abstract Syntax Tree), creates intermediate code, and outputs the result to the terminal.<br>
 [Run the code!](#running-the-code) <br>
 or<br>
 [Read the documentation!](documentation.pdf)